Don’t give insurers an excuse to wriggle out

 Posted on 1st June 2021 at 13:39

-An insurance policy is a contract with your insurance company which carries clauses and obligations, which are very important.
+An insurance policy is a contract with your insurance company which carries very important clauses and obligations.

 The Policy Obligation